Table of contents

 The best way to determine Cannabis harvesting time is given by the trichomes.

 Trichomes are little resin glands and they also change color as they ripen.
-They look like little “lollipops” sticking out.
+They look like little “lollipops” sticking out

-– Trichomes start clear and transparent.
+– Trichomes start clear and transparent. and some days later they turn milky white.

 Look at the trichomes with a magnifying glass or loupe and their color will tell you the best moment to harvest.